dini-ag-kim/avram/specification.md

 * key `pattern` with a regular expression
 * key `positions` with a specification of [positions]
 * key `url` with an URL link to documentation
+* key `description` with additional description of the subfield
 * key `order` with a non-negative integer used to specify a partial or complete order of subfields
 * key `pica3` with a corresponding Pica3 syntax definition